 Monique Mendes, CVS Trainee, University of Rochester

-Mark Buckley, CVS New Faculty, Biomedical Engineering, University of Rochester
+Mark Buckley, Professor, Biomedical Engineering, University of Rochester

 In this two part talk, we will introduce our ongoing research efforts in the field of corneal biomechanics/mechanobiology.
 First, we are investigating the mechanical properties of the cornea to inform treatment of keratoconus.
 In keratoconus ? a degenerative corneal disease ? corneal biomechanics are substantially altered, leading to altered corneal shape and distorted vision.
 While UV/riboflavin crosslinking (CXL) stiffens the cornea and is an effective, FDA-approved method to halt the progression of keratoconus, it can only be used in the early stages of disease due to risk of damage to corneal endothelial cells.
 Moreover, long-term effects of CXL have not been assessed.
 Rigorously characterizing corneal biomechanics is a key step towards motivating and developing novel interventions for keratoconus.
 To this end, we have used fluorescence microscopy-based strain mapping to quantify the depth-dependent (viscoelastic) mechanical properties of the cornea for loading in different physiologically-relevant directions with a high spatial resolution.
 In addition, we are currently investigating the role of specific corneal constituents in dictating these properties and, in doing so, have identified partial digestion of corneal proteoglycans as a novel intervention for stiffening the cornea and halting keratoconus without endangering endothelial cells.